 The subsequent introduction of the “mandatory pooling requirement” (introduced in 2014) requires that the seller identify and “pool” ALL qualifying expenditure prior to the sale (the capital allowance “pool” is a mechanism through which capital allowances can be claimed).
 Where the seller of the property was eligible to have claimed allowances but didn’t, the mandatory pooling requirement dictates that the buyer will lose any entitlement to capital allowances on fixtures included within the acquisition cost.

 These changes have introduced important considerations for both parties in any commercial property transaction and specialist advice is recommended to ensure that the matter of capital allowances on property sale is handled efficiently and effectively.
 Cost Care Tax have over 20 years of experience of handling such claims and are able to liaise with solicitors who are unfamiliar with the correct procedures to follow in order to protect the allowances, be that in the interest of the seller or the buyer.

-This is a difficult question to answer with a variety of different factors to consider, including the nature of the property, timing of the expenditure and the eligibility criteria.
-The apportionment of acquisition or build cost attributable to fixed plant & machinery will largely depend on the type of property and trade being carried on and can typically range from 5% – 50%.
-Properties in the hospitality or health care sector are likely to be at the higher end of such apportionment whereas warehouse and factory buildings are likely to be at the lower level.
+This is a difficult question to answer.
+There are a variety of different factors to consider, including the nature of the property, timing of the expenditure and the eligibility criteria.
+The apportionment of acquisition or build-cost that’s attributable to fixed plant and machinery will largely depend on the type of property and trade in question, and can typically range from 5% – 50%.
+Properties in the hospitality or health care sector are likely to be at the higher end of such apportionment, whereas warehouse and factory buildings are likely to be at the lower level.